aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

     name = 'Monty'
     print('Hello,', name)

-Another chapter [XXX the previous one?] explains how to turn this text into data that makes the structure explicit: that is, how to parse it.
-The parsed form is called an abstract syntax tree (AST); in this chapter we call on `ast.parse` from Python's library.
+Another chapter [XXX the previous one?] explains how to dissect this text and expose its grammatical structure: that is, how to parse it.
+The parsed form is called an abstract syntax tree (AST); in this chapter we let Python's `ast.parse` produce it for us.

     # in transcripts:
     >>> import ast, dis, astpp # (You can find astpp, by Alex Leone, on the web)